 You’ll likely want to use an air-compressor powered spray-gun, though some users apply the Fluid Film Protectant and Lubricant with a brush or roller.
 This product is ideal for covering large areas quickly, but also works nicely in tighter areas, nooks, crannies, and the like.
 Owner reviews indicate that one gallon is roughly sufficient to thickly coat the underside of a large pickup—but consider grabbing a second gallon to treat hinges, cables, sliders and more.
 Fluid Film Protectant and Lubricant has no solvents, so it’s safe for use on rubber and plastic, where required, too.

 Master Tailgaters Black Tailgate Handle with Backup Camera

-Back-up cameras are hugely helpful in a truck, but older models just don’t have them.
-That’s why we’d recommend adding a quality back-up camera to your list of Toyota Tundra accessories.
+Back-up cameras are hugely helpful in a truck, but older models just don’t have them and that’s why we recommend adding a quality back-up camera to your list of Toyota Tundra accessories.
 Many non-factory backup camera systems look cheesy, out of place, and stick out like a sore thumb.
 That’s just why the Master Tailgaters Black Tailgate Handle with Backup Camera makes our list as the ideal choice for Tundra owners who want both the added safety of a backup camera, as well as a clean and tidy install!
 With fitment across a wide range of models, the Master Tailgaters Black Tailgate Handle with Backup Camera is designed to replace your factory tailgate handle with this high-quality unit, which has a backup camera built right in.